Report: Ex-Nazi camp guard deported by US dies in Germany

 A judge stripped Palij of his U.S. citizenship in 2003 for “participation in acts against Jewish civilians.”
 He was ordered deported a year later.
 But because Germany, Poland, Ukraine and other countries refused to take him, he continued living in limbo in the two-story, red brick home in Queens he shared with his now-late wife, Maria.

-After a diplomatic push, the U.S. finally convinced Germany last year to take Palij.
+After a diplomatic push, the U.S. finally persuaded Germany last year to take Palij.
 However, German investigators concluded there was not enough evidence of wartime criminal activity to bring charges against him.

-Palij managed to live quietly in the U.S. for years, as a draftsman and then as a retiree, until a fellow former guard told Canadian authorities in 1989 that he was “living somewhere in America.”
+Palij had managed to live quietly in the U.S. for years as a draftsman and then as a retiree until a fellow former guard told Canadian authorities in 1989 that Palij was “living somewhere in America.”

 Investigators asked Russia and other countries for records on Palij beginning in 1990 and first confronted him in 1993.
 It wasn’t until after a second interview in 2001 that he signed a document acknowledging he had been a guard at Trawniki and a member of the Streibel Battalion.